AVR-biosecurity-bioinformatics/freyr/docs/pasture_pests.md

 The latest terrestrial arthropod database is available here:
 ```
-# Change 'folder-name' to the directory you are running the analysis in
 cp /group/referencedata/mspd-db/metabarcoding/arthropod/terrestrial_arthropod_25_03_07/* $working_dir/reference/.
 ```

 The older 'imappests' database is available here:
 ```
-# Change 'folder-name' to the directory you are running the analysis in
 cp /group/referencedata/mspd-db/metabarcoding/arthropod/imappests_coi_18_08_2020/* $working_dir/reference/.
 ```